 Brunei time is eight hours ahead of Greenwich Meantime (GMT +8:00).

-Brunei’s currency, the Brunei Dollar (BND), came into being on Monday, June 12, 1967 as issued by the Brunei Currency Board.
+Brunei’s currency, the Brunei dollar (BND), came into being on June 12, 1967 as issued by the Brunei Currency Board.
 The Board circulated notes in denominations of BND1, BND5, BND10, BND50 and BND100 to banks and the public, while withdrawing currency notes of the Board of Commissioners of Currency, reconstituted under the Malaya British Borneo Currency Agreement in 1960.

 On the same day, Brunei and Singapore signed the Currency Interchangeability Agreement, which resulted in the BND being on par with the Singapore Dollar (SGD).
 The agreement continues to serve both countries in facilitating trade and economic relations and is still in effect to this day.